 This is a guest blog from Bryan Mac Murray, Disability Benefits Outreach

-If you’re currently receiving Veteran’s Administration (VA) disability benefits, you may also be entitled to disability through the Social Security Administration (SSA).
+If you’re currently receiving Veteran’s Administration (VA) disability benefits, you may also be entitled to Social Security Disability Insurance (SSDI) through the Social Security Administration (SSA).
 Combined VA and SSA benefits can help ease the financial burden for you and your family when disability prevents or reduces earnings from employment.

 VA Disability vs. Social Security Disability

-Although disabled veterans can receive VA and Social Security benefits at the same time, different agencies or administrations still pay these benefits.
+Although disabled veterans can receive VA and SSDI benefits at the same time, different agencies or administrations still pay these benefits.
 In other words, the VA and SSA issue monthly benefits separately.

 The VA also pays benefits commiserate with level of disability, so recipients that are 100% Permanently and Totally Disabled (100% P & T) receive higher monthly payments than those with a 60% or 40% disability rating, for example.
 The SSA however bases disability payments on your average earnings from your work history record.